YaleBioImaging/yrt-pet/doc/usage/histogram3d.md

 ## Small asymmetry in the Histogram

-Due to the $ \rho $ value in the calculation in the same ring, for every odd value of phi, the bin at `r=0` will be an invalid bin for the scanner because it will not respect the "minimum angle difference".
+Due to the $\rho$ value in the calculation in the same ring, for every odd value of phi, the bin at `r=0` will be an invalid bin for the scanner because it will not respect the "minimum angle difference".
 It is the circled line in the image below for example: